willdurand/puppet-nodejs/README.md

 ### Setup multiple versions of Node.js

-If you need mode than one installed version of Node.js on your machine, you can just do it using the `nodejs::install` puppet define.
+If you need more than one installed version of Node.js on your machine, you can just do it using the `nodejs::install` puppet define.

 ```puppet
 nodejs::install { 'v0.10.17':